-Repair and reuse what you can, before buying new - we all need to be taking more responsibility for the effect mass consumption is having on our world, with this in mind, try to keep new purchases to the minimum.
+Repair and reuse what you can, before buying new - we all need to be taking more responsibility for the effect mass consumption is having on our world and school uniform is a huge contributor to textile waste in the UK.
 Can school uniform be repaired?
-If you lack not confidence in your own sewing skills, seek help from a professional such as The Zipyard.
+If you lack confidence in your own sewing skills, seek help from a professional such as The Zipyard.
 If uniform has been outgrown, who do you know with kids at the same school?
 You may be able to pass yours on and/or find someone who's finished with a larger size.

 Many schools hold regular pre worn uniform sales, check your PTA social media pages for details.
 If all else fails, buy new, but buy a larger size/longer length so that it lasts longer, kids grow fast and hems can easily be adjusted.

-Before buying a whole new set of stationery type equipment, make sure you check what you have in your house already that could be used again, spending any money saved on an end of holiday trip to the cinema, or ice cream treat instead.
+Before buying a whole new sets of stationery and similar equipment, make sure you check what you have in your house already that could be used up.
+Spend any money saved by not buying new, on an end of holiday trip to the cinema, or ice cream treat instead.

 What's for Lunch Charley? - this is an obscure reference to one of my favourite books when I was at primary school (no one else has ever heard of it!).

 If you or your child takes a packed lunch every day, now is the time to start planning for them.
 Make a list of favourite healthy lunch options (involve your child in coming up with ideas) and pin it to the inside of a kitchen cupboard door.
 Plan for each lunch on rotation and use this to create your weekly shopping list.
-Doing this advance preparation will save you time, avoiding stressful last minute decision making and worrying about whether or not you have the right ingredients.
+Doing this advance preparation will save you time, reduce waste and avoiding stressful last minute decision making (and worrying about whether or not you have the right ingredients!).